Frostwrath99/ip/README.md

 Prerequisites: JDK 25, update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
+1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first).
-1. Open the project into Intellij as follows:
+2. Open the project into IntelliJ as follows:
    1. Click `Open`.
-   1. Select the project directory, and click `OK`.
+   2. Select the project directory, and click `OK`.
-   1. If there are any further prompts, accept the defaults.
+   3. If there are any further prompts, accept the defaults.
-1. Configure the project to use **JDK 25** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
+3. Configure the project to use **JDK 25** (not other versions) as explained [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.
-1. After that, locate the `src/main/java/Es.java` compatibility launcher (or `src/main/java/es/Es.java`), right-click it, and choose `Run 'Es.main()'` (or `Run 'es.Es.main()'`).
+4. After that, locate the `src/main/java/Es.java` compatibility launcher (or `src/main/java/es/Es.java`), right-click it, and choose `Run 'Es.main()'` (or `Run 'es.Es.main()'`).
 If the setup is correct, you should see something like the below as the output:
    ```
     _____
    | ____|___